LBHackney-IT/mandatory-business-grants/README.md

   - The poorly named “bastion_profile“ role which has the correct Systems manager policy etc. and will come out the other end as "instance_role"
   - "Access to Postgres" security group
   - SessionManagerKey
-  - Name “RDS Jump Box - Discretionary Business Grants"
+  - Name “RDS Jump Box - Covid Business Grants"
 - Then you probably need to add it to Systems Manager
   - Go to AWS Systems Manager Quick Setup
   - Client "Edit all"